peterkhe1999/CheatSheet/OSCP/README.md

 Using **kinit** on a Linux system, we can obtain and cache a Kerberos TGT.
 If a username and password are valid, we'll obtain a TGT.
 It only uses 2 UDP frames to determine whether the password is valid, as it sends only an AS-REQ and examines the response.

-**kerbrute** is cross-platform, we can use it on Windows and Linux.
+**kerbrute** is cross-platform.
 Make sure that the encoding of `usernames.txt` is ANSI.
 Use Notepad's Save As functionality to change the encoding.

 ```pwsh
 .\kerbrute_windows_amd64.exe passwordspray -d corp.com .\usernames.txt "Nexus123!"